huggingface/api-inference-community/README.md

 ### Modifying files within `api-inference-community/{routes,validation,..}.py`.

-If you ever come across a bug within `api-inference-community/` package or want to update it the developpement process is slightly more involved.
+If you ever come across a bug within `api-inference-community/` package or want to update it the development process is slightly more involved.

 - First, make sure you need to change this package, each framework is very autonomous so if your code can get away by being standalone go that way first as it's much simpler.